 John initiated the development of what is now the N-Solv™ process, starting with early calculations and lab experiments in the late 1990s.
 John has been a research and consulting engineer in the oil and gas industry for more than 25 years, and has built a reputation for developing cost-effective and reliable technology for various industry problems throughout his career.

 Mr. Murray Smith

-VP Business Development
+Vice President Business Development

 A member of N-Solv’s board of directors, Murray is former provincial politician, having served as a member of the Legislative Assembly of Alberta from 1993 until 2004.
 In 2001, Murray was named Minister of Energy is credited with securing international recognition of Alberta’s 176 billion barrels of established oil reserves—including 174 billion barrels of oilsands.
 During his tenure, Alberta annual oil and gas royalty revenue rose to over $9 billion, a record number of wells were drilled (over 20,000), and over $60 billion in investment was committed to Alberta oilsands projects.

 Mr. Alex Stickler

 Prior to his role at N-Solv, Alex served as Hatch’s Director for Oil & Gas Technologies, looking after the company’s technology investments and internal developments in that sector, and has worked as a professional in the field of development and commercialization of industrial technologies for over 15 years.
-Alex holds a mechanical engineering degree from the University of Denver, and an MBA from the Rotman School of Management, University of Toronto.